Education and qualifications:

 What do you find most enjoyable about your job?

-I enjoy the challenges it presents and having to research and on occasions think ‘outside the box’ to achieve satisfactory outcomes.
+I enjoy the challenges my role presents - having to research and on occasions think ‘outside the box’ to achieve satisfactory outcomes.
 In addition to this, I enjoy my office working environment where I am constantly learning from peers or assisting colleagues on projects.
-Tenos is a very learning-orientated environment where everyone will find time to help each other.
+I have found Balfour Beatty to be a very learning-orientated environment with a proactive stance to improve fire safety regulation across the construction sector.
 Being a part of this team and working ethos makes my job satisfying and enjoyable.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?